-Looking at global data for Q4 2016, according to Monetate's Ecommerce Quarterly report, they claim general conversion rates across devices as follows:
+Looking at global data for Q1 2017, according to Monetate's Ecommerce Quarterly report, they claim general conversion rates across devices as follows.4

-If we now consider the conversion rate, for example, of a major voucher affiliate for a fashion brand compared to a popular affiliate segment within the sector, a product comparison site.
-Coupons are generally a critical part of a fashion programme's make up, but similarly product discovery through affiliates like Lyst and Shopstyle mark this out as a particularly innovative and diverse sector.
+Let's now consider the conversion rate, for example, of a major voucher affiliate for a fashion brand compared to a popular affiliate segment within the sector, a product comparison site.
+Vouchers are generally a critical part of a fashion program's make up, but similarly, product discovery through affiliates like Lyst and Shopstyle mark this out as a particularly innovative and diverse sector.

-Taking these two notable affiliate types and choosing a typical performer for each we can see huge variance in performance:
+Taking these two notable affiliate types, and choosing a typical performer for each, we can see huge variance in performance.

+Conversion rate AOV EPC

+Voucher 27.1% £35.13 £0.84

-Voucher 27.1% 35.13 0.84 Editorial 5.4% 29.84 0.20
+Editorial 5.4% £29.84 £0.20

-In this example the editorial affiliate is on a commission rate almost double that of the voucher site but a combination of a more than fivefold click to sale rate and 18% higher average basket for the voucher site, means they have to drive four clicks for every single voucher code site interaction to pull in the same revenue.
+In this example, the editorial affiliate is on a commission rate almost double that of the voucher site, but a combination of a more than fivefold click-to-sale rate and 18% higher average order value for the voucher site, means they have to drive four clicks for every single voucher code site interaction to pull in the same revenue.
 It would, however, be difficult to draw the conclusion that vouchers deliver four times as much value as other affiliate types.

 What it does demonstrate is a voucher site has a much greater propensity to turn a potential customer into a paying one.
 A consequence of this is an assumption that voucher sites typically feature further down the sales funnel.
-Due to the affiliate channel's adherence to the last-click wins model, this arguably has an associated impact upon other affiliates.
+Due to the affiliate channel's adherence to the last-click-wins model, this arguably has an associated impact upon other affiliates.

 Putting aside the value discussion for the moment, this general assumption that voucher affiliates are responsible for overwriting a wealth of affiliate content, is mostly associated with so-called content and blogger sites.
-Many feel they use their power, reach and range to sweep away small affiliates who lack the ability to position themselves closer to the customer.
+Many feel they use their power, reach and range to sweep away small affiliates who lack the ability to position themselves closer to the

-There is a kernel of truth in this but the variances and vagaries mean it is impossible to draw definitive conclusions.
-One way is to understand what happens when more than one affiliate is involved in a sale and which types of content are responsible for superseding earlier dropped cookies.

-"Voucher sites are far more likely to overwrite and be overwritten by other code affiliates than any other affiliate type" Assessing the same two affiliates mentioned previously for the fashion programme sector shows us that voucher sites are far more likely to overwrite and be overwritten by other code affiliates than any other affiliate type.
+There is a kernel of truth in this, but the variances and vagaries mean it is impossible to draw definitive conclusions.
+One previously for the fashion sector shows us that voucher sites are far more likely to overwrite and be overwritten by other code affiliates than any other affiliate type.
 This has the effect that they are more likely to be involved in a multi-affiliate sale than on average.